amirhosein13/231Acodeforces/README.md

-this is answer 231A codeforces
+the answer is 231A codeforces